How to Pick the Right USB-A to USB-C Cable

-You probably have a mix of old and new technology, and getting them to work together can be a challenge.
-Your laptop and car charger likely have that classic rectangular USB-A port, while your new smartphone, tablet, and headphones use the modern, oval-shaped USB-C. This is where the USB-A to USB-C cable becomes an absolute essential.
-Think of this a to c cable as the universal adapter that connects your present to your past.
+Your laptop and car charger likely have that classic rectangular USB-A port, while your new smartphone and tablet use the modern, oval-shaped USB-C. Getting them to play nice is where a great USB-A to USB-C cable becomes an absolute essential.
+Think of this a to c cable as the universal adapter connecting your new tech to your old favorites.
 It ensures your latest devices can get power from the millions of chargers and ports you already own.
 We’ll explore what makes a quality cable and how to find one that reliably keeps you connected, no matter what you’re plugging in.

 Portable Solar Power Bank 26800mAh - 99Wh Fast Charger